deleterium/dcs_on_linux/README.md

 If you plan to use standalone version, jump to https://github.com/budderpard/DCS_Standalone_on_linux repository.
 Although many problems are common in both type of installation, this repo will focus on Steam version.

-The game also has multiple versions if you have closed alpha or closed beta access.
+The game also has other versions "closed alpha" or "closed beta" access.
-OpenBeta no longer exists.
-If you dont know what this means, you will be using stable.
+This will not be explained here.

 Thanks to everyone who has helped getting the game running and debugging issues in the [proton issue